rohanmahy/vcon-mimi-messages/draft-mahy-vcon-mimi-messages.md

 - `messageId` is the base64url encoding of the MIMI content messageId.
 It is mandatory.
 - `replaces` is the base64url encoding of the MIMI content messageId of the message this message replaces.
 It is optional if empty.
+- `topicId` is the base64url encoding of the MIMI topicId.
+It is optional if empty.
 - `expires` is the expiration date/time of the message expressed as a VCON (text) date_type.
 It is optional if empty.
 - `inReplyTo` is the base64url encoding of the MIMI content messageId of the message to which this message is replying (or reacting).
 It is optional if empty.